Content style guide

 Link text

-- Avoid “Click here,” since not all people are physically clicking links.
+- Use “Select” instead of “Click here,” since not all people are physically clicking links

-Note: If a link needs to open in a new tab, add “(opens in a new tab)” to notify users.
+Note: If a link needs to open in a new tab, add “(opens in a new tab)” to notify the person.
 Don’t use the new window icon unless there are space constraints.

 Review guidance on when to open links in a new tab in the Components section